Breast Procedures

 Tuberous breast deformity is a congenital condition which can affect 1 in 20 women.
 Tuberous breasts occur when the breast tissue does not completely develop during puberty.
 This results in a distinctive breast shape and can create severe breast asymmetry.
 The Tuberous condition affects young women in both breasts or seldom unilaterally.

-Tuberous breast develop in an unusual shape and in 90% of cases, involve some degree of asymmetry in size.
+Tuberous breasts develop in an unusual shape and in 90% of cases, involve some degree of asymmetry in size.
 Characteristics of tuberous breasts include enlarged areola, excessively wide cleavage, deficient breast tissue, particularly in the lower breast pole and a short breast fold (distance between the nipple and breast crease).
 These characteristics can present in varying degrees but will often result in a narrow, constricted, tubular appearance of the breast.
 Pregnancy or rapid weight loss can convert mild tuberous breasts to severely tuberous breasts.

 Dr Tavakoli’s approach to Tuberous Breasts